This 2018 gala ceremony will be held at the Royal Randwick Grand Ballroom on Friday August 10.

 Before the judging process begins each judge will be required to identify any potential conflict of interest and notify the organising committee, and the appropriate changes will be made if necessary.

-Finalists will be posted on the Kennedy Awards website at the completion of a function to announce the finalists at The Australian Turf Club Randwick on the evening of Wednesday, July 27, 2015.
-Finalists in the photographic awards will be announced at the July 28 launch of The Power of the Lens Exhibition, showcasing the work of all Kennedy Awards entrants.
+Finalists will be posted on the Kennedy Awards website at the completion of a function to announce the finalists at The Crown Hotel in Sydney on the evening of Wednesday, July 25, 2018.